DesjardinsLab/event-kiosk/README.md

 Event Kiosk
 ========================

-The frondend is a npm app bundled with Webpack.
+The frontend is a npm app bundled with Webpack.

+To test front end only, run "npm start".

 Deploying with Docker
 =======================